sumnerevans/sumnerevans.com/content/about.md

 Let me introduce myself.
 My name is Sumner, I am 22 years old and live in Denver, Colorado.
-I am a Software Engineer at [The Trade Desk](https://www.thetradedesk.com/) and an Adjunct Instructor at [Colorado School of Mines](https://mines.edu).
+I am a Software Engineer at [The Trade Desk](https://www.thetradedesk.com/) and an Adjunct Professor at [Colorado School of Mines](https://mines.edu).
 I graduated with my undergraduate degree in Computer Science from Colorado School of Mines in May 2018 and then graduated with my masters degree in Computer Science from Mines in May 2019.